umasubra/ExcelJsDocumentation/resources/chartFill.md

 ### clear()

-Clear the line format of a chart eleme
+Clear the fill format of a chart element.

 #### Syntax
 Use chart major gridlines on value axis as an example.